svn2github/lazarus-ccr/components/tvplanit/examples/datastores/fb/readme.txt

   password: masterkey

 NOTE:
-The project creates a new database on the fly using above-menitoned login parameters.
+The project creates a new database on the fly using these login parameters.